September 8

 Shaky Steering Wheel

 When your car brakes start to fail, the primary culprit is a problem with the drum or motor of your braking system.
-Fortunately, detecting a warped drum or motor is as easy as taking a drive and paying attention to what your vehicle is telling you.
-When you press your brake pedal, even slightly, and it causes your wheel to shake, it’s usually a major warning sign of impending brake failure.
-The more severely your wheel shakes, the closer you are to a brake catastrophe, making it extremely important to bring your car in for service the very first time you notice this shaking phenomenon.
+Fortunately, detecting a warped drum or motor is as easy as driving and paying attention to what your vehicle tells you.
+When you press your brake pedal, even slightly, and it causes your wheel to shake, it’s usually a significant warning sign of impending brake failure.
+The more severely your wheel shakes, the closer you are to a brake catastrophe, making it extremely important to bring your car in for service the first time you notice this shaking phenomenon.

 Pulling or Dragging

-Two major causes of brake failure are rust on the emergency brake or improperly adjusted brake pads.
-If your car’s braking system is suffering from either of these problems, you will notice it as a pulling or dragging sensation.
-If you experience dragging during acceleration, then this is usually a problem with the emergency brake; if your car pulls to either the left or right while braking, then this indicates a bad brake adjustment, low brake fluid, or frozen brakes.
+Two significant causes of brake failure are rust on the emergency brake or improperly adjusted brake pads.
+If your car’s braking system suffers from either of these problems, you will notice it as a pulling or dragging sensation.
+If you experience dragging during acceleration, this is usually a problem with the emergency brake; if your car pulls to either the left or right while braking, then this indicates a lousy brake adjustment, low brake fluid, or frozen brakes.
 Experiencing either pulling or dragging while operating your vehicle should not be ignored, as both issues can mean an impending brake failure, putting your safety at risk.

 Excessive Braking Noises

-When your car is running smoothly, the only noise you should hear is the purr that comes from a well-maintained engine.
-However, if you start to hear squealing or screeching noises while driving your car, then you may be headed for a brake disaster.
+When your car runs smoothly, the only noise you should hear is the purr from a well-maintained engine.
+However, if you hear squealing or screeching noises while driving your car, you may be headed for a brake disaster.
 Squealing is an especially worrisome noise, as it is usually a sign of a brake pad on its last legs.
-Additionally, if you hear a clicking noise when applying your brakes, the mechanism that holds your brake pad in place may have come loose, which is an extremely dangerous situation deserving immediate attention.
+Additionally, suppose you hear a clicking noise when applying your brakes.
+In that case, the mechanism that holds your brake pad in place may have come loose, which is a hazardous situation that deserves immediate attention.
 If you hear any out-of-the-ordinary noises when using your brakes, seek service as soon as possible.

-Brake failure is one of the most unfortunate causes of car accidents every single year, and what makes it such a sad situation is that brake failure is entirely preventable.
-Paying attention to the tell-tale signs of a brake failure can both increase the lifespan of your vehicle and ensure that you are as safe as possible whenever you and your family hit the road.
+Brake failure is one of the most unfortunate causes of car accidents every single year, and what makes it so sad is that it is entirely preventable.
+Paying attention to the tell-tale signs of brake failure can both increase the lifespan of your vehicle and ensure that you and your family are as safe as possible whenever you and your family hit the road.

 Tags